Rajpratik71/Mininet-wiki/FAQ.md

 The OpenFlow reference controller (`controller`) implements a bridge/learning switch, as does `ovs-controller` (currently the default controller for Mininet), as does NOX's `pyswitch` module, and they don't implement a spanning-tree protocol by default.
 As a result, they **will not work with a network that has loops in it**.

 In general, if you want to use a network with loops in it, you need to be absolutely sure that your controller supports such a network.
 As mentioned above, `ovs-controller`, `controller` and `pyswitch` **do not** by default.
 NOX classic and POX include spanning tree modules, which you may wish to investigate.
+Additionally, certain controllers such as ONOS and Floodlight may support certain networks with loops in them automatically - you will want to consult the documentation for your controller and test it to make sure that it actually works.
+A simple test is to use RemoteController pointed at your controller and use the `torus` topology, e.g.:

+    sudo mn --topo torus,3,3  --controller remote,ip=<controller ip address>,port=<controller port>

 "That sounds too much like work - I don't want to do any work!"

+If you just want to get your network "working", you can run STP.
+In Mininet 2.2 you can use the Linux bridge:

+    sudo mn --topo torus,3,3 --switch lxbr,stp=1

+In the current master branch, you can also use OVS in bridging mode:

+    sudo mn --topo torus,3,3 --switch ovs,failMode=standalone,stp=1

+or the more compact:

+    sudo mn --topo torus,3,3 --switch ovsbr,stp=1

-You may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox), which provides starter code for a multipath-capable controller, as well as some of the multipath experiments on http://reproducingnetworkresearch.wordpress.com .
+If you wish to implement your own multipath-capable controller in POX, you may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox), which provides starter code for a multipath-capable controller, as well as some of the multipath experiments on http://reproducingnetworkresearch.wordpress.com .
 But, you will still probably have to do some work and actually understand what you are doing.

 ***
 <a name="assign-macs"/>